 1. Does your system track and record the movement of patrolling staff using wireless beacons providing 3D location?

-2. Does your system record details of every spillage or accident reported together with details of when the cleanup team or security staff responded?
-This information may be pivotal in defending ‘slip and trip’ claims.
+2. Does your system record details of every incident together with details of when and how staff responded?

 3. Does you system alert you if the radio user falls or is knocked over (Man Down), or fails to respond to an alert (Lone Worker)?
 These functions improve worker health and safety and may provide a warning of an incident.

 4. Does your system interface with fire alarm panels and enable you to identify which zone an incident is taking place in so that you can isolate that area with shutters and minimise the number of retailers affected by any shut down required?

 5. Do your radios have Priority Interrupt, which enables managers and security officers to interrupt all calls on the system should they need to relay critical information or co-ordinate an evacuation?

 6. Do you have a second control room that can quickly be brought into play should the main control room be compromised, and can managers access the system from tablets?

 If you didn’t answer YES to all six questions and you’re interested in knowing more about CSE Chatterbox communication systems please get in touch.